We're here to help you. Did you know you can ...

 When you call you will need the member's Health First Colorado ID number, date of birth, and the last 4 digits of the member's Social Security Number.

-The Member Contact Center's operational hours are Monday through Friday from 8 a.m. - 4:30 p.m. except for state holidays and the third Thursday of each month from 2 - 3:30 p.m.
+The Member Contact Center's operational hours are Monday through Friday from 8 a.m. to 4:30 p.m. except for state holidays and the third Thursday of each month from 2 to 4:30 p.m.
 Phone applications are available Monday through Friday from 8 a.m. to 4 p.m.

 Child Health Plan Plus (CHP+) members: Please see the CHP+ page for member support options.

 For online help you can chat with an agent by logging in to PEAK and selecting "Live chat about health benefits" under Online Assistance in the top menu.
-Live chat is available Monday through Friday, 12:30 p.m. - 4:30 p.m.
+Live chat is available Monday through Friday from 8 a.m. to 4:30 p.m.

 You can also ask a question anytime by logging in to PEAK.
 Select Communications in the left sidebar menu, then click the Ask a Question tab.
 You'll see a response to your question on the Ask a Question page within seven days.